virtualramblas/python-notebooks-repo/README.md

 - Monocular Depth Estimation and 3D scene reconstruction using the AdelaiDepth toolbox.
 - Few-shot Adaptation GAN in TensorFlow
 - Zero-Shot image-to-text generation for visual-semantic arithmetic
 - Image inpainting using GLIDE
+- Semantic Image Synthesis with SPADE in TensorFlow